8 days tour

 Guide

-All group trips are accompanied by one of our group leaders.
-The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
-Intrepid endeavours to provide the services of an experienced leader however, due to the seasonality of travel, rare situations may arise where your leader is new to a particular region or training other group leaders.
-Your leader will provide information on the places you are travelling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.
+All group trips are accompanied by one of our group leader or local representative.
+The aim of the group leader or local representative is to take the hassle out of your travels and to help you have the best trip possible.
+Intrepid endeavours to provide the services of an experienced group leader or local representative however, due to the seasonality of travel, rare situations may arise where your group leader or local representative is new to a particular region or training other group leader or local representative.
+Your group leader or local representative will provide information on the places you are travelling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.
 While not being guides in the traditional sense, you can expect them to have a broad general knowledge of the places visited on the trip, including historical, cultural, religious, and social aspects.
 At Intrepid we aim to support local guides who have specialised knowledge of the regions we visit.
-If you are interested in delving deeper into the local culture at a specific site or location then your leader can recommend a local guide service in most of the main destinations of your trip.
-Due to the rapid increase in tourism in Japan and in the lead up to the 2020 Tokyo Olympics it has been necessary to go outside our traditional sources for employing tour leaders.
+If you are interested in delving deeper into the local culture at a specific site or location then your group leader or local representative can recommend a local guide service in most of the main destinations of your trip.
+Due to Japanโ€™s popularity it has been necessary to go outside our traditional sources for employing tour leaders.
 As a result, our passionate, professional and trained tour leaders may either be Japanese or long term foreign residents in Japan.

 Not included: